-Connecting from a Linux-Based Client to a Windows Enterprise Server or Cloud Server
+Connecting from Linux-Based Clients to Windows Enterprise Server or Cloud Server

-The Server Message Block (SMB) protocol enables network access to the Zen MicroKernel Engine from a Linux, macOS, or Raspbian client at the Btrieve file level.
+The Server Message Block (SMB) protocol enables network access to the Zen MicroKernel Engine from a Linux or Raspbian client at the Btrieve file level.
 You can find information about SMB-compatible file sharing at www.samba.org.
 For more information on remote Btrieve-level access, see Supported Path Formats for Samba.